AlessiaRinaldi/2D-plotter-manipulator/README.md

 These algorithms work alongside contouring techniques shaping distinct forms and structures within the image.
 Line sorting is then employed to organize the details.
 The outcome is a meticulously processed, vectorized image prepared for submission to the microcontroller.
 Throughout this process, the Telegram bot provides real-time updates on the processing status, and furthermore submits the vectorized image to the user for confirmation.

-We've included a visual representation of the state machine to make things clearer:

-**TBD**

 <br/>

 ### Communication and actuation